-The Company has staked the Sandra claims located in Durango State, Mexico.
+Between 2004 and 2006, the Company acquired, by staking, the Sandra claims located in Durango State, Mexico.
 In accordance with a 2008 agreement with Pan American Silver Corp. ("Pan American"), the Company also earned a 40% interest in Pan American's Escobar claims in 2012, which are contiguous with the Sandra claims.
 In addition to these claims, the Company has also acquired various other claims in the area from third parties, all of which form the Sandra-Escobar project.